catprintlabs/third-rail/README.md

 Any thoughts or discussion is welcome at https://gitter.im/catprintlabs/third-rail

+##install

+Currently this repo is just a demo rails app, then pulls in a modified version of volt.
+Clone the repo,
+bundle install
+bundle exec rails s

+The app should come up...  let me know via gitter if you have any problems.

+##implementation status:

+So far the only thing implemented is the being able to use volt to create a layout within the rails app, and to have volt request a partial be delivered as part of the volt view.
+This is _very preliminary proof of concept implementation_.

+Volt code goes into a directory called "voltage" within the top level rails "app" directory.

+The volt code follows the normal volt framework conventions, within that directory, with the addition of a the

+    {{ content_for }}

+binding.  `content_for` will be replaced with a view from rails that has the matching name as the current volt view being rendered.

+To get things started on the rails side use the `volt_layout` helper

+   <%= volt_layout %>

+The `content_for` binding can tie into a particular part of the rails view by specifying a symbol.
+The matching rails view will have a matching `content_for` with the same symbol.
+For example

+    {{ content_for :footer }}

+will be replaced by the some section of the rails view that is defined by

+    <% content_for :footer do %>
+       # stuff to go into the footer
+    <% end %>

+To summarize:

+* Within the rails layout do a `<%= volt_layout %>` to hand control for rendering the the layout to volt.
+* The volt code goes in a `voltage` directory within the rails `app` directory.
+* Within a volt view you give control of rendering back to rails by doing a `content_for`
+* Within the matching rails view you can break up parts of the content by labelling them as `<% content_for symbol do %> ... <% end %>`.
+These sections will matched to any `{{ content_for symbol }}` bindings in the volt view.

 ##Initial thoughts (sort of stream of conscience random ideas)

 rails and volt will coexist with volt being a separate rack app.
 Communication between the two will be via mongodb.